cloudpilots/kpt-recurison-bug/README.md

 ## Description

-This package shows an bug with recursive rendering.
+This package shows an [kpt fn render bug](https://github.com/GoogleContainerTools/kpt/issues/3330) with recursive rendering.

 To reproduce this bug using the following commands: